As DEI policies come under legal attack, philanthropic donors consider how to adapt

 A federal appeals court ordered the fund in October to temporarily halt its grant program in response to arguments that it discriminates against people who are not Black.
 The fund’s attorneys have countered that the grants are not contracts but rather, donations protected by the First Amendment.

-Leading the challenge against the Fearless Fund is Edward Blum, president of the American Alliance for Equal Rights, a nonprofit that received less than $50,000 in 2021 and 2022 respectively, according to tax filings, but it's unclear who its donors are.
+Leading the challenge against the Fearless Fund is Edward Blum, president of the American Alliance for Equal Rights, a nonprofit that received less than $50,000 in both 2021 and 2022, according to tax filings, but it's unclear who its donors are.

 Blum acknowledged the donations in an emailed response: “Those donations were simply granted to us without any kind of a contractual agreement.”

 The Fearless Fund has also received backing from the nonprofit world.
-The Council on Foundations, which supports philanthropic foundations and provides legal resources to its members to help them consider potential legal risks, submitted an amicus brief in the case supporting the Fearless Fund's First Amendment argument.
+The Council on Foundations, which supports philanthropic foundations and provides legal resources to its members to help them consider potential legal risks, submitted an amicus brief in the case along with the Independent Sector supporting the Fearless Fund's First Amendment argument.

 Kathleen Enright, president and CEO of the council, said so far, none of the lawsuits or court decisions restrict grantmaking programs related to race.

-Note: This story was first published on February 7, 2024.
-It was updated on February 8, 2024 to make clear that an amicus brief in support of the Fearless Fund was filed by both the Independent Sector and The Council on Foundations.